IshaqueR/Personal_Work/C#/Learning C# Part 1.md

 `Congratulations!
 You wrote your first lines of code.`

 #### Console.Write vs Console.WriteLine
 In the previous example, the difference between the two functions has been highlighted.
-In Console.WriteLine there is a line added at the end of the printed statement.
-In Console.Write, there is no line added, so everything appears directly after each other.
-To further explore the concept, alternate between Write and WriteLine with the second example that was used to gain better understanding.
+In `Console.WriteLine` there is a line added at the end of the printed statement.
+In `Console.Write`, there is no line added, so everything appears directly after each other.
+To further explore the concept, alternate between `Write` and `WriteLine` with the second example that was used to gain better understanding.

 ### Unit 3: How it works
 > Okay, now I'm getting into the nitty gritty theory.
 I'm going to summarize a lot from here on out, including in future modules and notes.